-The Jobs page within the Protect > FS page in the Phoenix Management Console displays a list of all backup, restore, defreeze, and log request jobs.
-The Jobs page shows the progress of each FS job.
+The Jobs page displays a list of all backup, restore, defreeze, and log request jobs.
+The Jobs page shows the progress of each File Server job.
 Job details are available for all jobs.
-In the job details page you can see the job details and the logs.
+On the job details page you can see the job details and the logs.

-To access the Windows/Linux Servers Jobs page, perform the following tasks:
+To access the File Servers Jobs page, perform the following tasks:

 - In the navigation pane on the left, click Jobs.
 The right pane displays the following data:

 |Job ID||A unique identification number associated with the job.|

 |Job Type||The type of job operation, such as Backup, Restore, Defreeze, Log Request.|